JMU Major: International Affairs

 New Freshmen and Transfer Students

-Declare the international affairs major when you register for orientation.
+Students should declare the International Affairs major when they register for orientation.

 Currently Enrolled Major Changers